kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 `Configuration > Devices > Controllers > Add Controller`.

 - View the CSR at `Configuration > Certificates > Controller > vSmart > View CSR`
-  - Copy the content to vSmart.csr
+  - Copy the content of the CSR
+  - Go back to vSmart `vshell` mode and paste to vSmart.csr
 - Sign vSmart.csr using openssl abd generate vSmart.crt

 ```bash